-Chocolate Avocado Pudding – Where Chocolate Meets Spicey!/h2>
+Low Carb Chocolate Avocado Pudding – Where Chocolate Meets Spicy!

-Why have not both in a delicious Mexican Hot Chocolate Avocado Pudding??
+Why not have both in a delicious Keto Mexican Hot Chocolate Avocado Pudding?

 Mexican hot chocolate is traditionally a hot beverage made with milk (in some form – condensed, evaporated, cream, etc.), cocoa powder or chocolate and cayenne pepper!
 The result is a deliciously creamy and warm brew with a hint of spice.
 The cayenne pepper, when nestled between the flavors of cream and chocolate, adds a subtle glow to eat sip you take.